You Don't Want To Know What Was In Abby Beckley's Eye

 "I finally couldn't take it any[more]," she says.
 "I went to the mirror and decided I'm going to pull out whatever was in my eye, even if I have to rip part of my eye out."

-She pulled down her eyelid and grabbed a clear, thread-like material from underneath her eyeball.
+She pulled down her eyelid and grabbed a clear, threadlike material from underneath her eyeball.
 Then she looked down at the thread:

 "It was squiggling around on my finger," Beckley said.
 "I thought, 'This is nuts!
 A worm just came out of my eye.' "